smartsurgerytek/dentistry-inference-fastapi/README.md

 1. go to the apigee console, logging and choose the sandbox (ex: sandbox-446907) apigee.google.com

-2. Deveop API Proxies: create a new proxy (for example: smartsurgery-dentistry)
+2. Deveope API Proxies: create a new proxy (for example: smartsurgery-dentistry).
+Note that only inmediate proxy surpport the apikey verification.

 choose the reverse proxy and setting the name, path, target (target should be gcloud run url entry)